 "You won't know me," he began apologetically.
 "But I've come a long way to see you…I'm from the Jade Palace, in Hubei…I was a friend of Wu Xuan's."
 Which in a way wasn't a lie, since the other snow leopard had certainly been close enough to him to save his life and find him a safe, loving place to live.

 Very slowly, the door creaked open the rest of the way to reveal a pair of blue eyes staring at him out of the darkness—almost the same shade as Xiu's, but filled with warmth and kindness rather than bitter cruelty.
 Then the occupant of the house came forward into the light, and he had to gasp softly.
-Shorter than he (but surprisingly only by a head) and fairly plump and prosperous, the woman yet had a tired, wrung-out air about her, as if life had treated her harshly; he could see pride, determination, and quiet dignity in her face and carriage, but though she had made it through hardship intact and stronger for it, the marks had been left on her regardless.
+Shorter than he (but surprisingly only by a head) and fairly hefty and prosperous, the woman yet had a tired, wrung-out air about her, as if life had treated her harshly; he could see pride, determination, and quiet dignity in her face and carriage, but though she had made it through hardship intact and stronger for it, the marks had been left on her regardless.

 Of course she was dressed in the common Hanfu peasants' garb, rough linen robes in shades of brown, green, and gray, old and somewhat threadbare but otherwise clean and well-kept.
 She was also a snow leopard.
 What had made him gasp, however, was her face and eyes.
 The latter, though a completely different color, had the same unwavering resolution and boldness as his own—this was a woman who brooked no argument from anyone, not even weather or the gods.
-But her face…her muzzle, it was precisely the same shape as his own, even the pattern of her spots and facial stripes were the same…
+But her face…her muzzle, it was precisely the same shape as his own, even the pattern of her spots and facial stripes was the same…

 "Wu Xuan?" the old farmwife said at last.
 "Now that's a name I haven't heard in years.
 But why would you come here, and now?
 He and his family lived a few miles west of here, in Kunlun Shan.
 And he's been dead for a very long time."
 Sorrow laced her voice and she bit her lip.